elastic/kibana/src/plugins/kibana_utils/docs/state_sync/sync_states.md

 # Sync states utility

-In case you need to sync multiple states or a state to multiple storages, there is a handy util for that.
+In case you need to sync multiple states or one state to multiple storages, there is a handy util for that.
-It saves a bit of boilerplate by returning `start` and `stop` functions for all `stateSync` configs at once.
+It saves a bit of boilerplate by returning `start` and `stop` functions for all `syncState` configs at once.

 ```ts
 import {